Why should I come to Otago?

 Finally, students should define a topic which can be completed realistically within the time appropriate for the chosen degree.
 Students often conceive of a topic which is too broad in scope and needs to be whittled down.
 This should be done in close consultation with the supervisor.

 Initially, students’ ideas for a topic should be discussed informally with any staff member competent to advise, but ultimately they must be written in the form of a proposal and submitted to the Postgraduate Studies Committee.
 Based on this proposal, the Postgraduate Studies Committee will suggest appropriate supervisors.
 One will be your primary supervisor who is a specialist in the field of your research.
 A secondary supervisor will usually be from a complementary area, although not necessarily a specialist in the field.
 Their expertise may instead be thematic, methodological, geographic, or temporal.
-The default division of labour for the supervisors is a 70%-30% split.
-This split recognises that one supervisor has primary responsibility for supervision of your thesis.

 Students may have supervisors in mind from the start, but must be aware that in the interest of workload and leave plans that final matching is undertaken with the mutual consent of both the supervisors and the student.